Evidence-based fact finding

 Coordination, reporting, open access publication and communication of results.

-Empirical needs assessment and preparation of the analytical report.
+Empirical needs assessment, interviews, observations and preparation of the analytical report.

 Formal public afternoon programme at the German Jordanian University in Madaba.

-Presentation and consolidation of project results and recommendations.
+Presentation and consolidation of evaluated project results, recommendations and follow-up perspectives.